Indoor Hydroponic Vegetable & Herb Gardening

 Access to Healthy Food - Organic Gardening

 The main benefit to setting up a window hydroponics system is the good food you can grow indoors.
 This is especially true of low income communities in cities who do not have access to healthy, nutritious food.
 Supermarkets have disappeared, moving out to the suburbs to serve wealthier residents, and local stores are mostly convenience stores charging high prices and selling canned or frozen, rather than local fresh food.
-In Chicago, for example, 9% of their neighborhoods are "food deserts" (Chicago Metropolitan Agency for Planning).
+In Chicago, for example, 9% of the city's neighborhoods are "food deserts" (Chicago Metropolitan Agency for Planning).

 Buying Local Vegetables vs. Growing Your Own